Don't miss this London Ruby meetup!

 We'll explore these questions and highlight differences and similarities between the two languages in the process.

-Scala developer, Ruby enthusiast, programming languages explorer.
-When he is not practicing his Scala skills at Babylon, Lorenzo can be seen eating pizza at a tech meetup or enjoying some underground gig in north London.
+Engineering manager, ex Scala developer, Ruby enthusiast.
+When he is not working at Babylon, Lorenzo can be found enjoying some underground gig in north London.

 Jekyll is a static web development tool, used by GitHub Pages.
 Most uses are pretty simple, but you can do a lot more complex things with it too.
 This talk will explain how I’ve used git submodules, deeply nested JSON, CSV data, and other techniques to produce complex data-driven sites with rich output, all on GitHub Pages in vanilla Jekyll.
 It will also explain why some of this is a *really* bad idea, and reveal the true horror of some of the code required :)